Archives are the documentary

 possess the following qualities:

-Authenticity – the record is
+Authenticity - the

-entity claimed in the document.
+person or entity claimed in the document.

 Reliability - the